-From September 2016, the Company contracted RPA to update the 2016 Resource to include several mineralized intervals that occurred within the pit shells and outside of the 2016 wire frame envelopes.
-The 2017 Resource Mineral Statement was released on January 10, 2017.
-The methodology used for the current resource estimate was based on the parameters used for the September 7, 2016, resulting in addition of 391 lower grade envelopes to the North and South models, many of which demonstrated grade continuity suitable to be classified as Measured and Indicated Mineral Resources.
+This resulted in the 2017 Mineral Resource Statement with the addition of 391 lower grade envelopes to the North and South models, many of which demonstrated grade continuity suitable to be classified as Measured and Indicated Mineral Resources.
 There was also the addition of a minor third domain located outside the envelopes as an unconstrained model using a limited search ellipse up to 35 m by 35 m by 2.5 m.
 All of the "third domain" was classified as Inferred.

-The overall results (Table 3) shows that the gold ounces contained in the 2017 M&I Resource increased by 15% from 3.22 million ounces to 3.69 million ounces with a 5% reduction in the average gold grade to 0.92 gram per tonne (gpt) as compared to the 2016 estimate.
+The overall results (Table 3) increased the gold ounces contained in the 2017 M&I Resource by 15% from 3.22 million ounces to 3.69 million ounces with a 5% reduction in the average gold grade to 0.92 gpt as compared to the 2016 estimate.
 Of this, the Oxidized and Transition M&I Resource increased by 10% with a 3% reduction in the average gold grade to 0.87 gpt and the fresh rock (Sulphide) M&I resource increased by 18% with the average gold grade reduced by 7% to 0.97 gpt.
-For comparison purposes, Table 3 also includes the 2013 resource statement based on the same cut off grades (0.45 gpt for oxide & transition and 0.5 gpt for sulphide).
-These cut off grades are well above the lower economic cut off grades that will be used for estimating the 2017 reserves.
+For comparison purposes, Table 3 includes the 2013 resource statement based on the same cut off grades (0.45 gpt for oxide & transition and 0.5 gpt for sulphide).
+These cut off grades are above the lower economic cut off grades that will be used for estimating the 2018 reserves.